elb98rm/search-string-parser/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/league/search-string-parser.svg?style=plastic)](https://packagist.org/packages/league/search-string-parser)

 A php based parser that will turn a string into an array of search terms for usage in search logic.
-This software is currently in a beta release: 0.9
+** This software is currently in a beta release: 0.9.3 **

 It is to be released on https://packagist.org/.

 Items left to look at:

-* Finalise reliable project structure for versioned public release
+* Finish ParserEn implementation - currently under development
+* Testing is no longer valid due to pattern changes - these are being redeveloped
+* Review location of internal functions (possibly move to a separate class)
+* Documentation to be expanded to be more "ELI5"

 This should be PSR-2, PSR-4 compliant, but as it's a beta there may be some problems.